 This homemade aloe vera and jojoba oil moisturizer are great for oily skin as the consistency is not too heavy and is a fantastic daily moisturizer.

-After studying to become an advanced dermal skincare specialist and being exposed to many skincare lines I came to realize that while there are some great lines out there, so many of them are overpriced, filled with a lot of garbage (toxic ingredients) or maybe natural but not really effective due to them lacking active ingredients.
+During my studies of becoming an advanced dermal skincare specialist, I was exposed to many skincare lines.
+I came to realize that while there are some great skincare lines out there, so many skincare products are overpriced and filled with a lot of garbage (toxic ingredients).

 While there is no magic ingredient that will stop the aging process, there are some very nourishing ingredients that we can use on our skin to slow down the process.

-The skin is also a reflection of a person’s internal health as it is the body’s largest organ and the one that we visually see.
-True changes in the skin are a result of both internal health and nourishing skincare with active ingredients to target your concerns.
+The skin is also a reflection of your internal health as the skin is the largest organ and the one that we visually see.
+Radiant and glowing skin is a result of good health and nourishing skincare with active ingredients to target your concerns topically.

-Inflammation and redness in the skin can be due to food allergies, excess sugar, an over reactive immune system and anything that is irritating to the body.
+Inflammation and redness in the skin can be due to food sensitivities, excess sugar, and overreactive immune system, and anything irritating to the body.

 Wrinkles are a combination of a breakdown of collagen (protein) and dehydration, so I would always ask the question, how is your hydration?
-Are you drinking enough water, getting your electrolytes and are you eating sufficient protein and properly digesting it?
-Optimal Liposomal Vitamin C is a great supplement to help the body build collagen in the skin.
+Are you drinking enough water and getting your electrolytes?

 Keep in mind as well that your skin will be one of the last places that your body sends nutrients as it has more important internal organs that it must nourish first.

-True beauty that shines from the inside out is a result of internal health and happiness….
-And hey we are all going to age.
+Beauty that shines from the inside out is a result of internal health and happiness.
+And hey, we are all going to age.
 There is nothing wrong with lines of wisdom that tell a story.